-How can Attwood Marshall Lawyers can help you with your TPD claim
+Attwood Marshall Lawyers can help you a TPD claim

-Attwood Marshall Lawyers have for decades successfully helped those who have been injured or become sick to make legitimate TPD claims.
-If you believe you may be eligible to make a claim for TPD benefits, please contact our highly experienced TPD legal team to assist you.
-We will make an initial obligation free inquiry with your super fund(s) to establish whether you hold TPD insurance and can make a claim.
+If you believe you may be eligible to make a claim for TPD benefits, contact our TPD legal team to assist you.
+We will make an inquiry with your super fund(s) to establish whether you hold TPD insurance and can make a claim.